centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 flap_detection_options       This directive is used to determine what host states the
                              :ref:`flap detection logic <flapping_detection>` will use for this host.
-Valid options are a combination of one or more of the following: o = UP states, d = DOWN states, u = UNREACHABLE states. process_perf_data            :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not the processing of performance data is enabled for this host.
-Values: 0 = disable performance data processing, 1 = enable performance data processing. retain_status_information    This directive is used to determine whether or not status-related information about the host is retained across program restarts.
+Valid options are a combination of one or more of the following: o = UP states, d = DOWN states, u = UNREACHABLE states. retain_status_information    This directive is used to determine whether or not status-related information about the host is retained across program restarts.
 This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`